joergwolters/csco-mkdocs-templ/docs/architecture/concept.md

 ## (Optional) Related resources

-{Use this section to provide links to documentation related to the concept that the user can read for more information.
+{Use this section to provide links to documentation related to the concept that the user can read for more information.}
-If you can name this section manually (it is not generated automatically or has a heading pre-agreed within a team), we recommend to use "Related concepts" or "Additional information" as more descriptive ones.}

 If you would like to dive deeper or start implementing {concept}, check out the following resources: